Conservatories and orangeries

 When choosing glass, either for your roof or for the windows of your conservatory, you'll be faced with a number of options.
 Glass technology has progressed over the past few years and there are now many specialist types of glass available:

-This type of glass should stop heat escaping.
+- Thermally efficient glass – this type of glass should stop heat escaping.
 You can install double-glazed panels filled with an energy efficient gas, such as argon.
 Other types of thermally efficient glass use a special coating to stop heat escaping.

-A special outer coating reacts with sunlight to break down dirt, so you shouldn't have to clean them as often as with normal glass.
+- Self cleaning glass – a special outer coating reacts with sunlight to break down dirt, so you shouldn't have to clean them as often as with normal glass.
 It's worth noting that self-cleaning glass works best with more steeply pitched roofs.

-Tinted glass can reduce the sun's glare.
+- Anti-glare, reflective or tinted glass – tinted glass can reduce the sun's glare.
 This can be really useful in the height of summer, especially if your conservatory will be facing the sun for the majority of the day.